 The principal activities of the Company include the wholesale and bulk distribution of household and food items inclusive of meat products, chilled and ambient beverages and the retailing of those and other food items and meat products through the operation of a chain of outlets and supermarkets.
-The Company's three (3) subsidiaries are involved in manufacturing of flavours and fragrances, wooden pallets manufacturing and food retail business in New York.
+The Company's subsidiaries are involved in manufacturing of flavours and fragrances, wooden pallets manufacturing, meats processing, spices and soup manufacturing and food retail business in New York.
 Derrimon Trading Company Limited together with its subsidiaries is referred to as the "Group".

-The Company maintained the entity's trading name, Sampars Cash & Carry as well as its operating Outlets: Sampars Outlet Washington Boulevard at 8-10 Brome Close, Kingston 20; Sampars Outlet West Street at 60 1⁄2 West Street, Kingston; Sampars Outlet Mandeville at 26 Hargreaves Avenue Mandeville; Sampars Old Harbour at 3 Ascott Drive, Old Harbour, St. Catherine, Sampars St. Ann's Bay at 3 Harbour Street, St. Ann's Bay, St. Ann, and Sampars Cross Roads, 1-3 Retirement Road, Kingston 5 and Select Grocers at Shop #15, Upper Manor Park Plaza, Constant Spring Road, Kingston 8, Select Grocers, Mellium Mall, Clarendon, Marnock LLC operating as FoodSavers New York and Good Foods for Less at 402-412 E83rd Street, Brooklyn New York.
-The performance of Spicy Hill Farms limited and Arosa Limited, Drax Hall, St. Ann is also included.
+The Company maintained the entity's trading name, Sampars Cash & Carry as well as its operating Outlets: Sampars Outlet Washington Boulevard at 8-10 Brome Close, Kingston 20; Sampars Outlet West Street at 60 1⁄2 West Street, Kingston; Sampars Outlet Mandeville at 26 Hargreaves Avenue Mandeville; Sampars Old Harbour at 3 Ascott Drive, Old Harbour, St. Catherine, Sampars St. Ann's Bay at 3 Harbour Street, St. Ann's Bay, St. Ann, and Sampars Cross Roads, 1-3 Retirement Road, Kingston 5, Select Grocers at Shop # 15, Upper Manor Park Plaza, Constant Spring Road, Kingston 8, Select Grocers at Mellium Mall, Curatoe Hill, May Pen, Clarendon, Marnock LLC operating as FoodSavers New York and Good Foods for Less at 402-412 E83rd Street, Brooklyn New York.
+The recent acquisition of Spicy Hill Farms limited and Arosa Limited with manufacturing and storage facilities at 235 arcus Garvey Drive and Drax Hall, St. Ann are also reflected in our operations.